Skip to main content

 </style>

-Changing the tooltip style
+Changing a tooltip style

 <style>